aixamrr/MoVFEM/README.md

 -----------------------------------------
 # MoVFEM_3DMT v1.2
 -----------------------------------------
+Update: This is the original version of the code since 2014.
+Nothing has changed, just updated the README file.

 Multi-order Vector Finite Element Modeling of 3D Magnetotelluric Data.
 This algorithm is currently set to solve the secondary electric field, from a primary field considered as air.
 The user is able to choose between